Asimov Press

 Photo Essays: Research is not only done in sterile, white-walled laboratories.
 There are entire research facilities devoted to algae engineering, for example, and mosquito-rearing factories working to eradicate malaria.
 What do these places look like inside?
 We occasionally commission photo essays that demystify a technology, showcasing the equipment, people, and places on the front lines of its development.

-Xander Balwit is a founding editor at Asimov Press.
-She arrived at biotechnology because of an unremitting interest in animal welfare.
-An experienced writer and editor, Xander wants to encourage more people to articulate and understand how science can provide solutions to our most pressing problems.
+Xander Balwit (Editor-in-Chief) Xander arrived at biotechnology because of an unremitting interest in animal welfare.
+An experienced writer and editor, she wants to encourage more people to articulate and understand how science can provide solutions to our most pressing problems.
 Email: xander@asimov.com

-Merrick Pierson Smela is a contributing editor at Asimov Press and a graduate student at Harvard University.
+Merrick Pierson Smela (Contributing Editor) Merrick is a graduate student at Harvard University.
 He studies human reproductive development using stem cell-based models, and is broadly interested in how synthetic biology can improve people's lives.

 Advisors